On the non-convexity issue in the radial Calder\'on problem: A convex programming approach

 We propose to estimate $c$ by exploiting the optimality conditions \eqref{opt_cond}.
 To be more precise, we fix $n_{\sigma}$ a set of conductivities $\{\sigma_l\}_{1\leq l\leq n_{\sigma}} \subset [a,b]^n$ and try to find a vector $c$ such that $\sigma_l$ is a solution to \Cref{problem_convex} with $y=\Lambda(\sigma_l)$ for every $1\leq l\leq n_{\sigma}$.
 By \Cref{lemma_opt_cond}, this is equivalent to the existence, for every $1\leq l\leq n_{\sigma}$, of $(\lambda_l,\mu_l,z_l)\in \RR^n\times\RR^n\times\RR^m$ such that \eqref{opt_cond} holds.
 The crucial point is that this constraint is \emph{linear} in $c$.
 As a result, given the problem parameters $(n,m,a,b)$ and $\{\sigma_l\}_{1\leq l\leq n_\sigma}\subset [a,b]^n$, one can check that $c$ is such that every $\sigma_l$ is a solution to \Cref{problem_convex} with $y=\Lambda(\sigma_l)$ by solving a \emph{linear feasibility problem}, for which efficient solvers exist.
 If this holds and $\{\sigma_l\}_{1\leq l\leq n_\sigma}$ is a sufficiently fine discretization of $[a,b]^n$, one can moreover hope that the estimated $c$ is universal.
 The resulting linear feasibility problem reads as follows:

+The constraint $c_1=1$ allows us to circumvent the fact that solutions of \eqref{problem_convex} are unchanged by the multiplication of $c$ by a positive constant.
 The maximization of $c_n$ is optional (that is to say, one can simply find a feasible tuple $(c,\lambda,\mu,z)$).
 Maximizing $c_n$ allows to ensure that, if $\hat{c}$ is a solution to \eqref{c_estimation_problem}, then any universal vector $c$ must satisfy $c_n\leq \hat{c}_n$, as the constraints of \eqref{c_estimation_problem} is a subset of the constraints that any universal weight vector must satisfy.
 As a result, maximizing $c_n$ gives us an upper bound on the last coordinate of any universal weight vector.